GBehrends/EthiopianBirdsProject-/README.md

 #Continued pipeline by me

 7. Concatenate filtered ".recode.vcf" scaffold files into one genome-wide file then separate by species.
+Instructions are found in 06_concatenate.sh.

 8. Export the concatenated sample .vcf files to local computer for further analysis.